-Method of instruction Students on their own, instructor in simulator control room on the phone for all calls and to send equipment faults and environment changes to the consoles and record key points for the exercise.

-Resources to be used: DP NMS 6000 software and hardware -DP1 and DP2 set up and chart screen

-Total time spent: 3 1/2 hours for two students

-Student reference: Course material handouts, FMEA, charts 3963 and 66, NP 203 and data loaded.

-30, UTM subsea and worksite diagrams and the Nav chart screen
+Method of instructions Students on their own, instructor in simulator control room on the phone for all calls and to send equipment faults and environment changes to the consoles and record key points for the exercise.
+Resources to be used DP NMS 6000 software and hardware -DP1 and DP2 set up and chart screen.
+Total time spent 3 1/2 hours for two students.
+Student reference Course material handouts, FMEA, charts 3963 and 66, NP 203 and 30, UTM subsea and worksite diagrams and the Nav chart screen data loaded.